Impact-Proof Glass for Greater Safety and Security in Schools

 For example, budgets are always an issue when considering school modifications.
 Rather than cut the quality of education and school programs to create a safer environment for students and teachers, officials should recognize offsetting factors that may make the investment easier to approve.

 Replacing solid walls with impact resistant glass will admit more natural light into the classroom.
-Note also that solid glass is an excellent thermal insulator.

 Throughout a large school building, the practice of reducing energy for light, heat, and air conditioning can generate significate long-term savings to offset the expense of retrofitting the building.